eslint/eslint/docs/src/use/configure/configuration-files.md

 Patterns specified in `files` and `ignores` use [`minimatch`](https://www.npmjs.com/package/minimatch) syntax and are evaluated relative to the location of the `eslint.config.js` file.
 If using an alternate config file via the `--config` command line option, then all patterns are evaluated relative to the current working directory.
 :::

-You can use a combination of `files` and `ignores` to determine which files should apply the configuration object and which should not.
-By default, ESLint matches `**/*.js`, `**/*.cjs`, and `**/*.mjs`.
-Because config objects that don't specify `files` or `ignores` apply to all files that have been matched by any other configuration object, only JavaScript files are linted by default.
+You can use a combination of `files` and `ignores` to determine which files the configuration object should apply to and which not.
+By default, ESLint lints files that match the patterns `**/*.js`, `**/*.cjs`, and `**/*.mjs`.
+Those files are always matched unless you explicitly exclude them using `ignores`.
+Because config objects that don't specify `files` or `ignores` apply to all files that have been matched by any other configuration object, they will apply to all JavaScript files.
 For example:

 ```js
 // eslint.config.js